cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 For more information on the ``show_content`` method and the functinos it calls, see the ``app.py`` file in the blueprint folder.

-.. admonition:: Exercise

-   Extend the ``show_content`` dialogue state handler in ``app.py`` to handle more user flows or handle the existing ones in a smarter way.
-Here are a few suggestions for improvements:

-   << TODO: Add sugestions here >>

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^